 When we look at dogs walking down the street or playing at the park, what are the things that immediately come to mind?

-Like most large dog breeds, Mastiffs are a breed that attract a lot of negative and positive energy collectively.
-Meaning, Mastiffs can be very beautiful, a rich and luxurious coat, but have the high chance of drawing those who fear them for their presence alone.
+Like most large dog breeds, Mastiffs are a breed that attracts a lot of negative and positive energy collectively.
+Meaning, Mastiffs can be very beautiful, a rich and luxurious coat, but can be intimidating due to their size.

-Many people are very uncomfortable around dogs in general, not to mention a powerful dog with such large and deadly features:
+Many people can be uncomfortable around strange dogs in general, not to mention a powerful dog with such large and deadly features:

 - Strong Muscles